tstockwell/TermSatNet/README.md

 ## [Proof Complexity in System X](https://github.com/tstockwell/TermSatNet/wiki/complexity)

-It is shown that the number of expressions in a saturated e-graph is limited to a quadradic function of the size of the root expression.
+It is shown that any proof that uses iteration can be rewritten as a shorter proof that uses exchange instead.
-> In other words, to find the cofactors required to reduce an expression you only need to look at a polynomial number of other expressions.
+> Corollary: Any proof can be rewritten so that every step in the proof makes the axiom simpler.

-It is shown that any exchange step in a proof is equivalent to many steps using just iteration and deiteration.
+It is shown that the maximum number of expressions in a saturated e-graph is something less than the quadradic of the size of the root expression.
-> In other words, to find the cofactors required to reduce an expression you only need to look at a polynomial number of other expressions.
+> In other words, to find the cofactors required to compute a reduction you only need to look at a polynomially limited number of other expressions.

-It is shown that standard expressions can be reduced in length in no more than three steps.
+It is shown that standard expressions that are reducible can be reduced in length in no more than three steps.
-> The fact that this is possible is a measure of how powerful the structural rules are, especially exchange.
+> The fact that this is possible is a measure of how powerful the structural rules are.

 Finally, it is shown that any expression can be minimized in a # of steps that is limited to a polynomial function of the size of the expression.
 > It's hard to believe that this is correct.
 But even if it's not, I'm convinced that System X is worth building.